appleseedhq/appleseed-maya/README.md

 ### Maya shading nodes status

-List of Maya hypershade nodes and their status.
+List of Maya Hypershade nodes and their status.
 Not all will be supported.

 #### Utilities